justmuneeb/quran/README.md

-# Quranic Text App - Surah Mulk, Manzil & Yaseen
+# Quranic Text App - Surah Mulk and Yaseen

 A modern, interactive web application for reciting and studying Quranic text with synchronized audio playback.
 Built with React, Express, and tRPC for a seamless user experience.